Methodology

-A breakdown of what’s in scope, what data sources are used, how dates are sourced, how confidence is assigned, and where the data has limits.
-If you find an error or have an idea to improve this, please reach out (LinkedIn) — this dataset is meant to be corrected and improved over time.
+A breakdown of the projects purpose, what’s in scope, what data sources are used, how dates are sourced, how confidence is assigned, and where the data has limits.
+If you find an error or have an idea to improve this, please reach out (LinkedIn), as this dataset is meant to be corrected and improved over time.

 Purpose